youennf/audio-session/explainer.md

 The AudioSession is the main interface for this API.
 It can have the following states:

  * active: the AudioSession is playing sound.
- * suspended: the AudioSession is not playing sound, but can resume when it regains focus.
+ * suspended: the AudioSession is not playing sound, but can resume when it will get unsuspended.
  * inactive: the AudioSession is not playing sound.

-The page has a default audio session which is used by the user agent to automatically set up the audio session parameters and request and abandon audio focus when media elements start/finish playing on the page.
+The page has a default audio session which is used by the user agent to automatically set up the audio session parameters.
+The UA will request and abandon audio focus when media elements start/finish playing on the page.
-This default audio session is represented as an `AudioSession` object and is exposed as `navigator.audioSession`.
+This default audio session is represented as an `AudioSession` object that is exposed as `navigator.audioSession`.

 ```javascript
 enum AudioSessionState {